How to Send Text Between Your Phone and Computer (Without Messaging Yourself)

 First, confirm both devices are connected:

 • Nearby Sync: both devices must be on the same local network.
-On Windows, Bonjour must be installed for device discovery.
+On Windows, device discovery is built-in on current versions; if you're on an older build, installing Bonjour may be required.

 • Cloud Sync: verify your WebDAV or S3 credentials are configured on both devices.
 See the S3 setup guide.